The library can be downloaded from Github: https://github.com/felias-fogg/SoftI2CMaster.

 In case you want to slow down the transfer to 25kHz, you can use this definition (in this case, do not define

-I have measured the bus speed with different processor frequencies.
+I have measured the maximum bus frequency with different processor frequencies.
 The results are displayed in the following table.

 The following functions are provided by the library: